 Rapid City, SD (2021)

-In this third summer of the Friends & Citizens summer studio, the student interns explored a new build concept in Downtown Rapid City.
+In this third summer of the Friends & Citizens summer studio, the student interns explored a new mixed-use concept for Downtown Rapid City.
 The Fairburn Building could be a gem.